Kali Gandaki Gorge: Background

 The Kali Gandaki river source coincides with the Tibetan border and Ganges-Brahmaputra watershed divide.
 The river then flows south through the ancient kingdom of Mustang.
 It flows through a sheer-sided, deep canyon immediately south of the Mustang capital of Lo Manthang, then widens as it approaches Kagbeni where high Himalayan ranges begin to close in.
 The river continues southward past Jomsom, Marpha, and Tukuche to the deepest part of the gorge about 7 km south of Tukuche in the area of Lete.
 The gorge then broadens past Dana and Tatopani toward Beni.

 The Kali Gandaki gorge has been used as a trade route between India and Tibet for centuries.
 Today, it is part of a popular trekking route from Pokhara to Muktinath, part of the Annapurna Circuit.
 The gorge is within the Annapurna Conservation Area.

 The pass at the head of the Kali Gandaki Gorge:

 Its 19th-century name was Kore La.
 The modern name is not known with certainty.
 Below is a quotation from Sven Hedin's visit to the headwaters of the Kali Gandaki in 1904.
 He points out that the pass is only 96 m above the south bank of the Tsangpo as it flows peacefully a few kilometres to the north in Tibet:

 "We stand on the frontier between Tibet and Nepal.
 Behind us to the north we have flat, level land on the southern bank of the Tsangpo.
-We have mounted only 315 feet from the river to the Kore-la, where the height is 15,292 feet or 4662 metres asl.
+We have mounted only 315 feet [96 metres] from the river to the Kore-la, where the height is 15,292 feet or 4662 metres asl.
 And from the pass there is a headlong descent to the Kali Gandak, an affluent of the Ganges.
 By means of a canal cut through the Kore-la the Brahmaputra might be turned into the Ganges.
 Northern India needs water for irrigation, but the gain would perhaps be small, for the Brahmaputra in Assam would be as much diminished as the Ganges was increased.
 Tibet would be opened.
 A new road would be opened for the invasion of India from the north, and therefore on the whole it is perhaps best for all parties concerned to leave things as they are.
 But the changes here indicated will some time come to pass without artificial aid, for the tentacles of the Kali Gandak are eating back northwards into the mountains much more quickly than the Tsangpo is eroding its valley.
 Some time or other, perhaps in a hundred thousand years, the Ganges system will have extended its tentacles to the bank of the Tsangpo, and then will be formed a bifurcation which, in the course of time, will bring about a total revolution in the proportions of the two rivers and their drainage areas."